National Examination Board (Nepal)

-'National Examinations Board (राष्ट्रिय परीक्षा बोर्ड) is the board that organizes the Higher Secondary examination and education in Nepal.
-It is transformed from previous Higher Secondary Education Board (HSEB) according to the Education Act (8th amendment) of 2073 B.S.
-It is located in Sanothimi, Bhaktapur.
-The Board is the main body that organizes board exams, with the main aim of preparing skilled human resources for the development of the country.
+National Examinations Board (राष्ट्रिय परीक्षा बोर्ड), commonly abbreviated as NEB, is a board that organizes the secondary examinations and education in Nepal.
+It is responsible for conducting and managing 12th grade board exams (SLC), and 10th grade Secondary Education Examination (SEE).
+It is transformed from previous Higher Secondary Education Board (HSEB) after the Education Act (8th amendment) of 2073 BS was implemented.

-National Examinations Board is responsible for conducting and managing 12th grade-Higher Secondary exams and 10th grade Secondary Education Examination (SEE) Exams.

 The jurisdiction of the previous Higher Secondary Education Board (HSEB) was limited to 11th and 12th-grade high school (10+2) only.
 HSEB was established in 1989 under the Higher Secondary Education Act.

 National Examinations Board currently has its provincial offices in all 7 Provinces of Nepal located at Morang, Janakpur, Kathmandu, Pokhara, Butwal, Birendranagar and Dhangadi.
 The board also has branch offices at Lahan, Hetauda, Ghorahi, Kohalpur and Dadeldhura.